 Giving your teams access to customer data and enabling them to use that data reduces their dependence on third parties.
 That is what empowers them to put the ‘art’ back in marketing.

 Without barriers to test and iterate on various strategies, marketers and other tech users can get back to their jobs without having to waste time, money, and efforts on process.

 ‘Knowing’ customers with an advanced segmentation strategy — and a CDP

 But implementing an advanced segmentation strategy requires both a single customer view and unified profiles to help teams across the business closely examine customer attributes.

 A pure-play CDP like BlueConic can help mid-sized and large-scale businesses alike target their customers more intelligently and better understand their audiences.

 Belgian Cycling Factor Sr. Marketing Advisor Michel Lenaerts said it best regarding how his business uses BlueConic to elevate its segmentation efforts and better ‘know’ its customers.

 “Through BlueConic, we built segments of high-end customers, and could locate them and sent bikes to shops nearby.
 Using this targeted approach, we sold enough bikes to pay back our BlueConic investment in a month.”

-Whether you want to compare individuals who purchase products online versus those who buy at physical stores or compare attributes of customers who are likely to churn, our CDP can provide you with the insights needed to better understand and engage with customers.
+Whether you want to compare individuals who purchase products online versus those who buy at physical stores or compare attributes of customers likely to churn, our CDP can provide you with the insights needed to better understand and engage customers.

 But identifying who not to market to is equally as important as pinpointing the prospects and customers to whom you should deliver bespoke experiences across marketing channels.